ecabigting/DevNodeCheatSheets/crud.md

 })
 ```

-> find a document that contains 'original' in the title
+8. Find a document that contains 'original' in the title
 ```
 BlogPost.find({
     title:/Original/